Home

 Head gasket repair - Final thoughts

-If you have a blown head gasket, you can end up with significant damage and even complete engine failure.
+If your head gasket blows, you can suffer significant damage and even complete engine failure.
 Getting the gasket fixed as soon as possible is critical.
-So, hopefully, this article has pointed you in the right direction.
+Hopefully, this article has pointed you in the right direction and helped identify the average head gasket repair costs.
+Save the page so you don’t lose the info!

 Split the cost of a head gasket replacement and other repairs with Bumper.
 Pay your bill in monthly instalments at no extra cost and choose from 1000s of dependable repairers.